samuel-lucas6/draft-lucas-generalised-committing-aead/draft-lucas-generalised-committing-aead.md

 - `T_LEN`: the authentication tag length, which MUST be 32 octets (256 bits).
 - `ENCRYPTION_CONTEXT`: "Cipher.Encrypt()", replacing "Cipher" with the properly capitalised and punctuated name of the cipher being used.
 For example, "ChaCha20.Encrypt()" or "AES-CTR.Encrypt()".
-- `MAC_CONTEXT`: "MAC.KeyedHash()", replacing "MAC" with the properly capitalised and punctuated name of the collision-resistant, hash-based MAC being used.
-For example, "BLAKE2b.KeyedHash()" or "HMAC-SHA-256.KeyedHash()".
+- `MAC_CONTEXT`: "MAC.KeyedHash()", replacing "MAC" with the properly capitalised and punctuated name of the MAC being used, followed by "-" and the output length in bits if that is missing from the name.
+If the MAC output length is being truncated, both the full output length and truncated output length MUST be specified.
+For example, "BLAKE2b-256.KeyedHash()", "BLAKE2b-512-256.KeyedHash()" (truncated BLAKE2b-512), "HMAC-SHA-256.KeyedHash()", "HMAC-SHA-512-256.KeyedHash()" (truncated HMAC-SHA-512), "HMAC-SHA-512/256.KeyedHash()" (HMAC with the SHA-512/256 algorithm).

 Inputs and outputs: